toddjonker/fusion-java-old/doc/draft/ffi.md

 ## **UNSTABLE**

-Use of the FFI require use of internal features (classes, methods, constants, etc.) of FusionJava, and you'll have to write code in the `com.amazon.fusion` package to gain access to them.
+Use of the FFI require use of internal features (classes, methods, constants, etc.) of FusionJava, and you'll have to write code in the `dev.ionfusion.fusion` package to gain access to them.
 *All* such features must be considered unstable: you should *assume* that they *will* change in the future.
 The runtime implementation *will* change (most notably in order to generate JVM bytecode for improved performance) and the APIs will change accordingly.
 Until the runtime internals are stable,